- Share on Facebook

-When guests arrive, nothing makes entertaining easier than have a bar or bar cart available.
-If you’ve ever wanted a bar but thought it was too expensive too build, these DIY bars and bar carts are budget-friendly and look great.
+When guests arrive, nothing makes entertaining easier than having a bar or bar cart available.
+If you’ve ever wanted a bar but thought it was too expensive to build, these DIY home bars and bar cart designs are budget-friendly and look great.

 Each is made from upcycled items you probably already have in your home and many are incredibly easy to build.
-Here are 18 DIY bars and bar cats that are incredibly creative and are built from recycled items.
+Here are 18 DIY home bars and bar cart designs that are incredibly creative and are built from recycled items.

 Companies are more than happy to give their wooden pallets away.
 With some handiwork, upcycle wood pallets into a rustic DIY bar and it couldn’t be easier to build.